Spaldeen: History

-Spaldeens were popular with children from the 1930s through to the 1970s.
+The original Spaldeens were tennis balls that had been rejected for slight defects.
+Instead of throwing them away, Spalding stamped "Spalding High-Bounce Ball" on the rubber rejects and sold them cheaply to wholesalers.
+They were popular with children from the 1930s through to the 1970s.
 The balls sold for 15 cents in the 1950s.
 In urban areas sparse in grass, Spaldeens became integral to many street games due to their bounciness and light weight.
 Players of these games at the time said of the spaldeen, if dropped from a person's eye height, it would rebound to half of their total height.
 Citing the declining popularity of stickball, Spalding took the ball off the market in 1979, but it returned in 1999 to much fanfare.
 After reintroducing spaldeens in 1999, Spalding sold more than 2 million in the first year.

 In his memoir, New York Senator Chuck Schumer recalls playing slapball with spaldeens as a child growing up in Brooklyn, and refers to the baseball-inspired game and its bouncy ball as his era's video game.

 Colors

-Since its return in 1999 Spaldeens have been manufactured in a variety of colors in addition to pink.
-Some of them are black, blue, green, orange, purple, red, and yellow.
+Since its return in 1999 Spaldeens have been manufactured in a variety of colors, such as pink, black, blue, green, orange, purple, red, and yellow.